Birding in around the Helsinki area.

 Nutcracker

-We also managed to find a day roosting Tawny Owl in the garden which game sublime views.
+We also managed to find a day roosting Tawny Owl in the garden which gave sublime views.

 Tawny Owl